 The user will be able to select the time for each notification in the app’s settings much like the Yahoo!
 Weather App.
-The user will also be able to choose between Current Location or select a city from their list of saved locations to receive notifications.
+The user will also be able to choose between the current location or select a city from their list of saved locations to receive notifications.

 The user was also able to Submit their own “weather report” for a particular location, helping to “crowd source” live data feeds to corroborate or

 Once we had a Beta version of the app ready for a select group of users to test in earnest, focused user groups were created to gather valuable feedback.